MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 This tool allows you to update the 1099 amounts for vendors who are not set up as a 1099 vendor for the year or a portion of the year.

 This tool will only modify records that are already paid and should be 1099 records for the year selected.
-If you have any work or open records that haven’t been paid but were entered/posted while the vendor was not set up as a 1099 vendor, those records will not be changed.
+If you have any work or open records that haven't been paid but were entered/posted while the vendor was not set up as a 1099 vendor, those records will not be changed.
 You need to execute this tool the next year prior to printing 1099 reports to be sure that work and open records that were paid in the new year, get updated.

 #### To update 1099 amounts